patrick-ogrady/website/hackmd/vryx-poc.md

-# Processing 5 Billion Micropayments (at 100k TPS) on the HyperSDK with Vryx and Vilmo
+# Processing 5 Billion Micropayments (at 100k TPS) with Vryx and Vilmo

-_The First Y B Transactions on Vyrx_

 A few months ago, I posted a [blog post](https://hackmd.io/@patrickogrady/rys8mdl5p) about Vryx, a fortified decoupled state machine replication construction.
 Vryx claimed to unblock a large increase in throughput for the HyperSDK.
 This blog post is a write-up of the PoC of that work.